 Thursday 18 February 2021

 This one-day symposium explores the fruitful connections between cognitive science and transcultural literature in the Francophone world from the perspective of decoloniality, literature, and mind in texts from Francophone North Africa and the Caribbean.
-Through a series of talks and a round-table event, the symposium seeks to imagine new relationships between the “two cultures” (the humanities and the sciences) while simultaneously evaluating the theoretical demands that decolonial and transcultural literature require.
+Through pre-circulated papers and a round-table event, the symposium seeks to imagine new relationships between the “two cultures” (the humanities and the sciences) while simultaneously evaluating the theoretical demands that decolonial and transcultural literature require.

 The events are free and open to the public.
 The final program will be posted closer to the event.
 For further information, please contact the organizers, Michaela Hulstyn (email@example.com) or Martin Munro (firstname.lastname@example.org).